CloudCredo/mesos-boshrelease/README.md

 ## Road Map

-1. Create Zoo Keeper Mangaged Apache Mesos Cluster
+1. Create Zoo Keeper managed Apache Mesos Cluster
-2. Seperate Jenkins and Mesos jobs into seperate releases
+2. Seperate Jenkins and Mesos jobs into separate releases

 ## Disclaimer
 This is not presently a production ready Apche Mesos release.
 This is a work in progress.
 Please raise any issue to chris@cghsystems.net